-While traveling in Cappadocia, Turkey in Fall 2011 I stayed at a hotel built into an old cave.
-The Cappadocia region is known for the early christian culture that made refuge from non-christian leadership by making their hidden homes inside carved rooms in the mountains.
-The landscape looks like a cross between drippy-sandcastles and the surface of the moon.
-Over breakfast in this scenic location, I found a book of interest in the book-swap shelf.
-Actually, I found 2.
-Conversations With God Books 1 and 2 by Neal Donald Walsch.
-I had heard of the books before, but wanted to know more.
-I swapped a few books of mine to pick them up and started reading.
+While traveling in Cappadocia, Turkey in the fall of 2011, I stayed at a hotel carved into an ancient cave.
+The Cappadocia region is famous for its early Christian history, where communities sought refuge from non-Christian rulers by building hidden homes in the mountains.
+The landscape is like a mix between drippy sandcastles and the surface of the moon.
+Over breakfast in this scenic location, I came across a couple of interesting books on the book-swap shelf—Conversations with God Books 1 and 2 by Neale Donald Walsch.
+I had heard of them before but wanted to learn more.
+I swapped a few of my own books to take them and began reading.

 I found CWG, particularly book 1, to be a refreshing take on religion.
 It is seductively easy to read, because it tells the reader what he wants to hear.
 That we are empowered to be anything we want, that heaven and hell do not exist, and that there is no sin and no judgement process.